 (b) plus or minus 3% of the actual volume of gas supplied, if the master meter has a badged capacity of not more than 6 cubic metres per hour.

+[Regulation 15 amended in Gazette 15 Oct 2010 p.
+5173.]

 16. Replacement of master meters

 A network operator must ensure that every master meter installed after commencement is replaced at intervals not exceeding —